milliHQ/terraform-aws-next-js/README.md

   You should be able to run`terraform apply` again and the stack creation would progreed without this error.

+## Contributing

+Contributions are welcome!
+If you want to improve this module, please take a look at our [contributing guidelines](https://github.com/milliHQ/terraform-aws-next-js/tree/main/CONTRIBUTING.md) to get started.

 ## License

 Apache-2.0 - see [LICENSE](./LICENSE) for details.